jandvanegas/msc-computer-science/prml/labs/lab02.md

 # Lab 2
 The lab consists on loading and plotting iris.csv file.
-Solution was implemented using spyder for the interation and pycharm for the software development.
+Solution was implemented using spyder for the interaction and pycharm for the software development.
 Some learning about spyder are:
 * Spyder allow you to set up PYTHONPATH.